Abstract:

 sul2 genes (

-intI1 gene may play a crucial role in facilitating the dissemination of sediment ARGs.
-In addition, high-throughput sequencing results revealed that Proteobacteriota, Chloroflexi, Bacteroidota, Actinobacteriota, Acidobacteriota, Firmicutes, Desulfobacterota, Gemmatimonadota, Planctomycetota, Verrucomicrobiota, Nitrospirota, Myxococcota were the predominant bacterial phyla in the sediment samples.
-These phyla collectively accounted for 89.57% (NDG1)~96.05% (CFD1) of the total sediment bacterial community composition in the sediments.
-Lower relative abundances of Proteobacteriota and Firmicutes were observed in coastal wetlands compared to freshwater wetlands (
+intI1 plays a crucial role in facilitating the dissemination of sediment ARGs.
+In addition, high-throughput sequencing revealed that Proteobacteria, Chloroflexi, Bacteroidota, Actinobacteriota, Acidobacteriota, Firmicutes, Desulfobacterota, Gemmatimonadota, Planctomycetota, Verrucomicrobiota, Nitrospirota, and Myxococcota were the predominant bacterial phyla in the sediment samples.
+These phyla collectively accounted for 89.57%~96.05% of the total sediment bacterial community composition.
+Lower relative abundances of Proteobacteria and Firmicutes were observed in the coastal wetlands than that in the inland freshwater wetlands (

-P<0.05), while Planctomycetota exhibited an opposite trend.
-The Shannon and Simpson indices indicated significantly higher Alpha diversity of sediment bacteria communities in Caofeidian and Nandagang compared to Hengshui Lake.
-However, NMDS analysis showed no significant differences in Beta diversity among Caofeidian, Nandagang, Baiyangdian Lake, and Hengshui Lake sediments (
+P<0.05), whereas Planctomycetota exhibited the opposite trend.
+The Shannon and Simpson indices indicated a significantly higher alpha diversity of sediment bacterial communities in Caofeidian and Nandagang compared to Hengshui Lake.
+However, the NMDS analysis showed no significant differences in beta diversity among the Caofeidian, Nandagang, Baiyangdian Lake and Hengshui Lake sediments (Anosim:

 P>0.05).
-Variation partitioning analysis demonstrated that sediment physicochemical properties and bacterial community explained a total of 60.78% of ARGs distribution variance, with bacterial community accounting for 37.42%, indicating its dominant role as a driving factor.
-The distribution of bacterial community was also significantly influenced by sediment physicochemical properties including SOM, TN, and TP.
-The findings of our study offer valuable data and scientific insights for the assessment of ARG pollution in typical wetland sediments, as well as for the preservation of wetland ecosystem security.
+Variance partitioning analysis demonstrated that sediment physicochemical properties and bacterial community explained 60.78% of the ARGs distribution variance, with the bacterial community accounting for 37.42%, indicating its dominant role as a driving factor.
+The distribution of the bacterial community was also significantly influenced by the sediment physicochemical properties, including SOM, TN, and TP.
+The findings of our study offer valuable data and scientific insights for the assessment of ARGs pollution in typical wetland sediments as well as for the preservation of wetland ecosystem security.